danorton/mw-ext-shorturlapi/README.md

 wm-ext-shorturlapi
 ==================

-Wikimedia Extension ApiShortUrl - an API extension for the Wikimedia ShortUrl extension
+Wrapper repo Wikimedia Extension ApiShortUrl - an API extension for the Wikimedia ShortUrl extension

-This README is not part of the extension, but only part of the repo wrapper.
+**This README is not part of the extension, but only the repo wrapper.**